Kvadratni/claude-rpg/DEVELOPMENT_SUMMARY.md

-# Claude RPG - Development Summary
+# Goose RPG - Development Summary

 ## What We Built